 In response to this study, construction of replacement and new coastal infrastructure to help reduce the impacts of naturally occurring coastal erosion, while also ensuring continued safe boating access is being planned for Mordialloc Creek.

 For now, the priority is the ‘like for like’ replacement of the existing but deteriorating seawall infrastructure at the creek entrance.
 This includes replacement of a 140 metre section of the wall on the western side and 175 metre section on the eastern side of the river entrance using steel sheets.
-The work has commenced after the 2021/22 peak summer season and is expected to be completed by the end of the year.

 Plan A: Existing conditions and sheet pile wall replacement works